Olszyna, Lubusz Voivodeship

-Since the Middle Ages, the village was at various times part of Poland, Bohemia (Czechia) and Saxony.
-In 1815, following the Congress of Vienna, it was annexed by Prussia, and from 1871 to 1945 it was also part of Germany, before it became again part of Poland following the defeat of Nazi Germany in World War II.
+Since the Middle Ages, the village was at various times part of Poland, the Czech Crown Lands, and the Electorate of Saxony.
+In 1815, following the Congress of Vienna, it was annexed by the Kingdom of Prussia.
+From 1871 to 1945 it formed part of Germany.
+After the defeat of Nazi Germany in World War II, the village became again part of Poland.